Capitals continue resurgence, pull away from Kraken

 Washington now heads to Canada for a three-game road trip.
 The Capitals don’t return home until March 15 against the New York Islanders.

-While Washington jumped out to a 2-0 lead midway through the first period after goals from Tom Wilson and Dmitry Orlov, the Kraken tied the score early in the second period.
+While Washington jumped out to a 2-0 lead midway through the first period after goals from Wilson and Dmitry Orlov, the Kraken tied the score early in the second period.

 Joonas Donskoi cut the Capitals’ lead to 2-1 off a big rebound in front with 3:04 left in the first, moments after Vitek Vanecek made a solid pad save on Riley Sheahan.
 Colin Blackwell tied up the game in the first minute of the second period before Sheary’s go-ahead tally.